Fionn Dunne: Research and career

 Dunne's research focuses on computational crystal plasticity, discrete dislocation plasticity, and microstructure-sensitive nucleation and growth of short fatigue cracks in engineering materials, mainly Nickel, Titanium, and Zirconium alloys.

 Awards and honours

 In 2010, Dunne was elected a Fellow of the Royal Academy of Engineering (FREng).
-In 2016, he was awarded the Institute of Materials, Minerals and Mining (IoM3) Harvey Flower Titanium Prize.
-In 2017, Dunne's Engineering Alloys team shared the Imperial President's Award for Outstanding Research Team with Professor Chris Phillips’s team.
+In 2016, he was awarded the Institute of Materials, Minerals and Mining (IOM3) Harvey Flower Titanium Prize.
+In 2017, Dunne's Engineering Alloys team shared the Imperial President's Award for Outstanding Research Team with Chris Phillips’s team.